 you are but a troubled guest

 I like to say that the best thing you can do for animals is to kill them.
 If that sounds cruel, read The Vegetarian Myth.
 I’m sure you won’t enjoy it.
 But I can also just about guarantee, whether you’re vegetarian or not, it will change your life.

 I was vegetarian for two years.
 The author of The Vegetarian Myth stuck with it for twenty.
 If you want to do the right thing, however, and not just the easy thing, sooner or later you have to face the truth.
 And the truth is that you can’t stop eating meat — it’s impossible.
 If meat is murder, then to eat is murder.
 Regardless of what you eat, there are dead animals in every bite.

 Do you support sustainable agriculture?
 I hope not.
 Because there is no such thing.
-The evils of factory farming are nothing compared to the devastation wreaked by agriculture — ALL agriculture.
+Wheat is murder.
+The evils of animal factory farming are nothing compared to the devastation wreaked by growing plants.
+I mean agriculture, organic or otherwise, at any scale.
 Yet agriculture is what vegetarianism, as a rule, blindly embraces.

 Being vegetarian is also incredibly bad for you.
 I’m not qualified to argue with you about either of these points; just read the book.
 I’m not saying the author gets all her facts right; there are plenty of reviewers saying she doesn’t.
 But without tracking down her sources, I can say that not a single fact stood out as questionable to me (well, maybe one) given my current understanding of both ecology and nutrition.

 To truly take responsibility for your life, you have to face the fact that in order to live, we must eat other animals.
 And in order to eat them, they have to die.
 You can’t have your calf and eat it too.